Working with certificates

 You cannot edit a certificate after it has been created.
 To make changes to it, you will need to remove the certificate and create a new one.

 Let's Encrypt SSL certificates renew automatically—you do not need to carry out any manual steps.
 When a certificate is generated it has a 90 day expiry date and will renew seven days before it expires

 Postman will indicate certificate information in the Network response pop-up for any HTTPS requests you send, including warnings and errors such as self-signed and expired certificates.

 You can also see certificate info in the console.

 If certificate verification fails, Postman will display an error message.

 You will see the error in the response area if you have SSL verification turned on.
 Disable SSL Verification to disable the setting globally and rerun the request.

 If you have SSL verification switched off either globally or for the individual request, you will see the detail of any errors or warnings in the response Network information.

 You can find more information about failed certification in the console.

-You can toggle SSL verification on and off by default in the Postman Settings (wrench icon at the top right) or for a specific request in the Settings tab.
+You can toggle SSL verification on and off by default in the Postman Settings (click the gear icon at the top right) or for a specific request in the Settings tab.